amh4/my_cv/README.md

 **Lifted** (August 2019 - March 2020)
 Operations Analyst

-- Helped the early vision for the direction of our web app and mobile apps.
+- Worked closely with our Tech Team on our web app and mobile apps.
 Included helping plot the roadmap of feature rollouts, recording and reporting on bugs and passing these changes on to our Carers in the field.

-- Created, formalised and scaled new processes across the recruitment pipeline, company finances such as payroll and invoicing, health care delivery and quality assurance.
-As a rapidly growing company we constantly had to learn and adapt our process to match our rate of growth.

 - Oversaw the day-to-day management of our Carers across London.
 Initially start with approximately 5-10 which grew to 25-30 in these early months.
+Integral to this was quickly building relationships with people from a huge range of backgrounds and getting them to buy into our collective mission.
+From this buy in we were able to really push our growth to help more and more people thanks to the dedication and motivation of our Carers.

 - Created a [Python Programme](https://github.com/amh4/wellness_automation) to harness this data we had to start delivering care from a pro-active approach.
+This insight was then integrated into the regular healthcare checks our Care Team would perform for our Clients.
+Allowing them to spot trends and get ahead of potential issues.

 **Parmenion Capital Partners** (February 2018 to June 2018)
 Operations Associate